Best year ever? - regional rugby

 North Otago: 2002.
 After averaging one win a season in the first 21 years of the NPC, the Old Golds came right in their 75th jubilee year.
 Eleven wins from eleven games gave them the NPC third division title.

 Otago: 1948.
-Otago set the benchmark for New Zealand rugby in the years following the Second World War.
+Otago set the benchmark for New Zealand rugby in the years after the Second World War.
 Among the 1948 team’s seven convincing Ranfurly Shield victories, Southland were dispatched 25–0 and Canterbury 31–0.

-How to cite this page: 'Best year ever? - regional rugby', URL: http://www.nzhistory.net.nz/culture/regional-rugby/best-year, (Ministry for Culture and Heritage), updated 20-Dec-2012
+'Best year ever?', URL: http://www.nzhistory.net.nz/culture/regional-rugby/best-year, (Ministry for Culture and Heritage), updated 14-Dec-2015

 Community contributions